 Full description

-There are two double bedrooms with built in wardrobes.
+The flat has a modern kitchen with build in appliances, separate living/dining room with a Juliet balcony; there are two double bedrooms with built in wardrobes.
 The main bathroom has the benefit of a bath and separate walk in shower, there is also a separate cloakroom.

 Room Measurements